ryoppippi/talks/2024-11-23/slides.md

 ---

 <!--
-You may think like this.
+I don't think you guys thnink like this, but some people think like:
 "Oh, I know vim!
 This is a boring editor accidentally launched when I type git commit."

 No, no!